Aetherial Audio Chain overview¶

 TX chain processes audio on the transmit path through these stages in order: EQ, COMP, GATE, DESS, TUBE, PUDU, VERB.

-RX chain processes received audio through: EQ, AGC-T, AGC-C, TUBE, PUDU.
-The RX strip is bookended by three non-interactive status tiles — RADIO, DSP, and SPEAK — that show at a glance whether the receive path is live end to end.
+RX chain processes received audio through: EQ, AGC-G, AGC-C, DESS, TUBE, EVO.
+The RX strip is bookended by three non-interactive status tiles — RADIO, ADSP, and SPEAK — that show at a glance whether the receive path is live end to end.
+All six RX stages are fully implemented.

 Each stage tile supports three interactions: